MalifaciousGames/Mali-s-Macros/URLfixer/README.md

 This short script aims to be a drop-in solution for games that use standard relative URLs (`<img src='myFolder/pic.png'`).

 To do so, you need to supply either a local directory (on your computer) or a remote one (hosted online), where the assets can be found and loaded from.

-When launching the game from Twine, these directories will be used to load the assets properly.
+This script is designed to **only** work when launching from Twine (either the desktop application, or the web version), it does nothing if the game is distributed as files or hosted online.
+Authors might wish to remove it from the released version but it is not necessary.

 **This code works for every story format.**